devprabal/dotfiles-ubuntu/avidemux_icon_workaround.md

 Also, when the new changes get on gnome-look, download that new icon set and replace the old ones in `~/.icons`.

 Also, edit the the line which has `Icon=avidemux` to `Icon=avidemux_icon` in `/usr/share/applications/avidemux2.7_qt5.desktop`.

+---

+The issue has been solved by the release of latest icon pack from papirus on 1 May 2020.